 You can use the tips below to manage the ailment.
 There are also other historical figures with schizophrenia that can be a source of inspiration for you.

-- Attend to your physical and emotional benefits.
 For instance, regular exercise helps in managing schizophrenia.
 Unless you encounter extremely psychotic episodes, physical activity improves concentration, reduces stress, creates positive energy, improves your sleep, and calms you.
 You do not have to be a fitness fanatic or join a gym.
 Instead, identify an enjoyable physical activity for 30 minutes per day.
 Regular exercise of your arms is particularly powerful at calming your nervous system.
 Focus on the motion of your body feels as you move – the tempo of your breath, your feet hitting the ground, or the wind against your skin.

-- The daily stress of living creates challenges for individuals with schizophrenia.
 Abnormal amounts of stress increase the generation of the hormone cortisol, triggering psychotic behaviour.
 Plenty of steps are available to mitigate the effects of stress and anxiety.
 Knowing your limitations, both at home, work, or school is useful in creating a balance between these activities and managing the development of schizophrenia.
 Avoid handling more than you can, so as not to feel overwhelmed.
 Adopt the use of relaxation techniques to reduce stress.

-- Adopt a simpler lifestyle that can enhance your outlook about the symptoms of schizophrenia.
 When under medication, you significantly require more rest than the recommended 8 hours.
 Many individuals with schizophrenia have trouble sleeping.
 However, exercising regularly, reducing your sugar intake levels, and avoiding caffeine help in achieving good quality sleep.
 At all circumstances, avoid drugs and alcohol.

 Managing schizophrenia among children, adults, and the elderly involves a number of factors.
 Even though your family may have a history of schizophrenia, there is a possibility you might not get it.
 Adhering to the tips provided above may help successfully coping with the ailment.
 Also, having a positive social support network, taking an active role in its treatment and educating yourself about schizophrenia significantly in its management.